-17.3.
+1.41.
 Accepted Payment Methods

-Online / Online through Banner system.
-Credit Cards All major debit and credit cards are accepted for payment at the Cashier's Office.
-Cheques Current and Post-dated cheques drawn on UAE Banks.
+Online through Banner system.
+All major debit and credit cards are accepted for payment at the Cashier's Office.
+Current and Post-dated cheques drawn on UAE Banks.
 Please include the student's name, University ID number and semester on the back of the cheque.
 Acceptance of Post-dated cheques is subject to approval of the Office of Finance.
 Cheques that do not clear for any reason are charged a penalty of AED 500 per cheque.
 If two or more cheques do not clear, cheques are no longer accepted as a form of payment.
 Cheque Withdrawal Fee of AED 200 will be charged per each withdrawn cheque.
-Cash Deposits through Deposits can be made at any branch of Al Ansari Exchange around UAE.
-Al Ansari Exchange Deposits are accepted in the form of cash only.
+Deposits can be made at any branch of Al Ansari Exchange around UAE.
+Deposits are accepted in the form of cash only.
 Student's name and University ID number must be mentioned on the deposit instructions.
 The deposit confirmation shall be scanned and emailed to finance@ajman.ac.ae.
-Bank Transfers/ Deposits Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University of Science & Technology - IBAN: AE720570000017482222011 - SWIFT: AJMANAEAJ Mashreq Bank - Branch: Riqa Branch - Dubai - Account Name: Ajman University of Science & Technology - IBAN: AE170330000010493141592 - SWIFT: BOMLAEAD Student's name and University ID number must be mentioned on all deposits and transfers.
+Ajman Bank - Branch: Khalifa Branch - Ajman - Account Name: Ajman University of Science & Technology - IBAN: AE720570000017482222011 - SWIFT: AJMANAEAJ Mashreq Bank - Branch: Riqa Branch - Dubai - Account Name: Ajman University of Science & Technology - IBAN: AE170330000010493141592 - SWIFT: BOMLAEAD Student's name and University ID number must be mentioned on all deposits and transfers.
 The deposit slip or transfer confirmation shall be emailed to finance@ajman.ac.ae, or sent by fax to: +971 6 74 34 647.

-17.4.
+1.42.
 Refund Policy